Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 Renters (Reform) Bill – Tenants’ right to keep pets

-The bill will make it easier for tenants to keep pets in their homes.
+The bill aims to make it easier for tenants to keep pets in their homes.
 All tenants will have the right to request a pet in their property, which “the landlord must consider and cannot unreasonably refuse”.

 The Government recognises that there are situations where it will always be reasonable for a landlord to refuse a request – including where their superior landlord prohibits pets.
 If a landlord denies the tenant’s request, they can challenge this decision.
 Where there is disagreement, a tenant can escalate their complaint to the Private Rented Sector Ombudsman (see below) or through the court, with a final decision based on the evidence provided by both parties.

-To support this change, landlords will be able to require that tenants take out pet insurance.
-This will provide landlords with reassurance that any damage caused by a pet to their property will be covered, and that responsibility for preventing and resolving damage will reside with the tenant.
+To support this change, landlords would be able to require that tenants take out pet insurance.
+This would provide landlords with reassurance that any damage caused by a pet to their property will be covered, and that responsibility for preventing and resolving damage will reside with the tenant.

 Renters (Reform) Bill – Rent increases and rent in advance

-The Renters Reform Bill will end the use of rent review clauses and only allow rents to increase once per year.
+The Renters Reform Bill proposes ending the use of rent review clauses and only allow rents to increase once per year.
 Rent increases will be through one mechanism, replacing the existing section 13 process under the Act, and landlords must give 2 months’ notice of any rent change.

 The Government hopes these changes will “prevent tenants being locked into automatic rent increases that are vague or may not reflect changes in the market price”.